emincanozcan/foobar.live/README.md

 	* Write `rtmp://localhost:1935/stream_receiver` to server field.
 	* Paste the stream key that you have copied to the Stream Key field.
 	* Click on Apply and Okay
-	* Last step; click on the `Start Streaming` button and your first live-stream vie FooBar.Live will be started.
+	* The last step; click on the `Start Streaming` button and your first live-stream vie FooBar.Live will be started.
-* Go to the `http://localhost/u/{username}` URL or click on My Live Stream button which located on the header at the Dashboard.
+* To watch, go to the `http://localhost/u/{username}` URL or click on My Live Stream button which is located on the header at the Dashboard.

-### With FFmpeg
+### Streaming With FFmpeg

 Especially for development purposes, opening OBS and starting a new live-stream might be a little bit boring after a while.
 Using FFmpeg is a good alternative for this kind of situation, it allows you to stream a video file to an RTMP server.
 Because of FFmpeg is a feature-rich program, there are a lot of available configurations.